chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_reference/README.md

   * `page` - Compiles the content of a page of markup (html, jsp, php, etc)
   * `pop` - Pops the current set back to the most recently pushed set from the stack
   * `push` - Pushes the current set on to a stack for later pop to restore the current set
+  * `require` - Adds external file to file reference information to the js compile context
   * `restore` - Restores the enabled set of files from a previously saved set
   * `save` - Stores the currently enabled set of files by a given name
   * `show-ignored` - Shows any files being ignored in the classpath